 Dr. Levine is a renowned sports cardiologist who sees athletes with cardiovascular medical problems from around the world and serves as a consultant to the NCAA, the NHL, the NFL, the USOC, USA Track and Field, and other athletic organizations.
 He has been a key contributor to the guidelines for the management of athletes with heart disease since 1994.
-Dr. Levine also has a unique background in space medicine, serving as a co-investigator on 4 Spacelab missions (SLS-1, SLS-2, D-2 and Neurolab), the MIR space station, and recently was the PI of a large cardiovascular experiment on the International Space Station (ISS), called the “ICV”.
+Dr. Levine also has a unique background in space medicine, serving as a co-investigator on four Spacelab missions (SLS-1, SLS-2, D-2 and Neurolab), the MIR space station, and recently as the principal investigator on a large cardiovascular experiment aboard the International Space Station (ISS), called the “ICV.”
 He was also awarded by NASA the “most Compelling Results from the ISS” in 2013.
-He has a long, sustained track record of funding by the NIH, NASA and the National Space Biomedical Research Institute (NSBRI), for which he became Team Leader of the Cardiovascular Section in 2007 and he currently advises NASA’s flight surgeons on cardiovascular medical issues.
-His work with astronauts has translated into one of his other areas of clinical expertise, namely patients with syncope (fainting) and orthostatic intolerance (the inability to stand up and withstand the effects of gravity on Earth).
+He has a long, sustained record of funding by the NIH, NASA and the National Space Biomedical Research Institute (NSBRI), for which he became Team Leader of the Cardiovascular Section in 2007.
+An advisor to NASA’s flight surgeons on cardiovascular medical issues, he has translated his work with astronauts into one of his other areas of clinical expertise, namely patients with syncope (fainting) and orthostatic intolerance (the inability to stand up and withstand the effects of gravity on Earth).

-Dr. Levine has published > 300 peer-reviewed journal articles, reviews, book chapters, and technical papers, and is currently serving on the editorial boards of numerous journals, Dr. Levine is a Fellow of the American College of Sports Medicine (ACSM), American Heart Association, the American College of Cardiology, and the Cardiovascular Section of the American Physiological Society; he served as VP and member of the Board of Trustees of ACSM, and as a member of the Board of Directors of the American Autonomic Society.
+Dr. Levine has published more than 300 peer-reviewed journal articles, reviews, book chapters, and technical papers, and is currently serving on the editorial boards of numerous journals.
+He also is a Fellow of the American College of Sports Medicine (ACSM), the American Heart Association, the American College of Cardiology, and the Cardiovascular Section of the American Physiological Society, and has served as vice president and a member of the Board of Trustees of ACSM, and as a member of the Board of Directors of the American Autonomic Society.

 - Medical School